ironhack-labs/lab-dom-ironhack-cart/README.md

   <summary>How do I remove an event listener?</summary>
   <br>

-  To remove an event listener, use the `removeEventListener()` method.
+  Use the `removeEventListener()` method to remove an event listener.
 This method takes two arguments: the *event type* and the *event handler function* that was originally assigned when adding the event listener.

   For example, let's say you have added the following event listener: